Structures of G(2) type and nonintegrable distributions in characteristic p: Examples from the literature

-Kostrikin \cite{Ko} described a 3-parameter family containing $Br(2)$ and acknowledged that Rudakov was the first to observe that, if $p=3$, then for {\bf any} irreducible $\fsl(2)$-module $V$, the Cartan prolong $\fg:=\oplus \fg_{i}$, where $\fg_{-1}=V$ and $\fg_0=\fsl(2)$ or $\fgl(2)$ whose center acts on $\fg$ as the grading operator, is a simple Lie algebra.
+Kostrikin \cite{Ko} described a 3-parameter family containing $\fbr(2)$ and acknowledged that Ruda\-kov was the first to observe that, if $p=3$, then for \textbf{any} irreducible $\fsl(2)$-module $V$, the Cartan prolong $\fg:=\oplus \fg_{i}$, where $\fg_{-1}=V$ and $\fg_0=\fsl(2)$ or $\fgl(2)$ whose center acts on $\fg$ as the grading operator, is a simple Lie algebra.
 Nobody, it seems, published so far exact descriptions of this Cartan prolong (\ref{Tabcg0}), (\ref{g10}) nor were particular cases studied (see (\ref{br01c})).

-There are not that many irreducible $\fsl(2)$-modules; all such modules are listed in \cite{RS}: for $p=3$, there is just one module of dimension 2 (the identity one; it yields $\fh(2;\underline{N})$ and $\fk(3;\underline{N})$) and a 3-parameter family $\Tee(a, b, c)$ of 3-dimensional modules given by the following matrices, where $a\neq bc$:
+\ssec{Cartan prolongs associated with irreducible $\fsl(2)$-modules for $p=3$} There are not that many irreducible $\fsl(2)$-modules; all such modules are listed in \cite{RS}: for $p=3$, there is just one module of dimension 2 (the identity one; it yields $\fh(2;\un )$ and $\fk(3;\un )$) and a 3-parameter family $\Tee(a, b, c)$ of 3-dimensional modules given by the following matrices, where $a\neq bc$: